Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

 \subsection{Polydisperse droplets}

 Generalisation to the case of polydisperse droplets enables investigation of the droplet size distribution within a flow.
-Extension of the kernel regression framework into radial space is outlined in section \ref{sec:kernel-gfla}, and in the following some of the flow configurations from the monodisperse cases in section \ref{sec:results-mono} are used to illustrate the efficacy of this procedure.
+Extension of the kernel regression framework into radial space is outlined in Section \ref{sec:kernel-gfla}, and in the following some of the flow configurations from the monodisperse cases in Section \ref{sec:results-mono} are used to illustrate the efficacy of this procedure.

-To specify the different droplet sizes within simulations, an appropriate probability distribution is defined at the outset as a function of the droplet radius.
-Following previous work \cite{Li2021}, a log-normal distribution is assumed, which is also taken to be the same at all initial locations $\bm{x}_0$
+To specify the different droplet sizes within simulations, an appropriate probability distribution is defined at the outset as a function of the initial droplet radius $r_0 = r_d (t_0)$.
+Following previous work \cite{Li2021}, a log-normal distribution that is the same at all initial locations $\bm{x}_0 = \bm{x}_d (t_0)$ is assumed,

-The droplet size $r_d$ in Eq.~\eqref{eq:init-size-distribution} is nondimensionalised by $r_{d0}^*$, which is a reference droplet radius corresponding to the peak of the distribution.
+in which the mean and standard deviation parameters are chosen to be $\mu = 0.16$ and $\sigma = 0.4$ respectively.
+The droplet size $r_0$ in Eq.~\eqref{eq:init-size-distribution} is nondimensionalised by $r_{d0}^*$, which is a reference droplet radius corresponding to the peak of the distribution.
 Whilst a log-normal distribution is representative of the spread of droplet sizes in some applications \cite{Kooij2018}, an alternative distribution, for instance Rosin-Rammler, can easily be specified if it is more physically appropriate.

 Of interest in polydisperse droplet flows is not only the distribution of droplet sizes, but also the spatial distribution and average size statistics across all sizes of droplet.
-These can be determined by considering the moments of ${{p}} (\bm{x},{r},t)$, which utilises its interpretation as a probability density field.
-Specifically, the number density ${{n}} (\bm{x},t)$, average radius $\overline{r} (\bm{x},t)$, and radius variance $\overline{r^{\prime}r^{\prime}} (\bm{x},t)$ can be obtained using the definitions
+These can be determined by considering the moments of ${{p}}$, which utilises its interpretation as a probability density field.
+Specifically, the number density ${{n}}$, average radius $\overline{r}$, and radius variance $\overline{r^{\prime}r^{\prime}}$ can be obtained using the definitions